aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-npoi/missing-features-in-npoi/insert-picture-in-document/_index.md

 ﻿---
-title: Insert Picture into a Document – Aspose.Words for .NET
+title: Insert Picture into a Document
+second_title: Aspose.Words for .NET
 articleTitle: Insert Picture into a Document
 linktitle: Insert Picture into a Document
 description: "Insert picture into a document.
 NPOI does not provide an opportunity to insert picture into a document using C#."